aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

     >>> controller = Controller(MessageHandler())
     >>> controller.start()

-The SMTP thread might run into errors during it's setup phase, to catch this the main thread will timeout when waiting for the SMTP server to become ready.
+The SMTP thread might run into errors during its setup phase; to catch this the main thread will timeout when waiting for the SMTP server to become ready.
 By default the timeout is set to 1 second but can be changed either by using the ``AIOSMTPD_CONTROLLER_TIMEOUT`` environment variable or by passing a